-Prerequisite: Algebra I and Geometry
+Prerequisite: Algebra I and Geometry(with C- or higher or with teacher recommendation)

 HONORS ALGEBRA II

 Honors Algebra II extends concepts covered in Algebra II by focusing on applications.
 Regular Algebra II concepts are accelerated in order to extend areas such as functions, logarithms, sequences and series, and application problems.
 At least one research component will be included.
 Prerequisite: B or higher in Algebra I, and B or higher in Geometry.